 SBAB needs to fulfill the recapitalisation amount of the minimum requirement of own funds and eligible liabilities (MREL) with subordination requirements by 1 January 2024.
-However, the Swedish implementation of the updated EU Bank Recovery and Resolution Directive (BRRD2), which we expect to be finalised early 2021, could result in banks reducing their senior non-preferred (SNP) issuance volume as - contrary to the current Swedish principles - we expect that banks will be allowed to use surplus capital to meet the subordination requirements.
+The new MREL decisions based on the updated EU Bank Recovery and Resolution Directive (BRRD2), were announced in December 2021, the subordination requirement resulted in lower senior non-preferred (SNP) needs compared to the previous Swedish requirements.